 Cover of Black History Bullentin.
 From ASALH website.

-Black History Month began as a single week in 1926 by Carter G. Woodson to recognize and celebrates the rich cultural heritage and contributions of black Americans.
+Black History Month began as a single week in 1926 by Carter G. Woodson to recognizes and celebrates the rich cultural heritage and contributions of black Americans.
 Every year the Association for the Study of African American Life and History (ASALH) selects a national theme to bring attention to important developments in the Black narrative that merit emphasis.
-This year the ASALH has chosen to focus on Black Health and Wellness.
-This theme will consider activities, rituals, and initiatives that Black communities have done to be well.
+This year the ASALH has chosen to focus on The Black Family: Representation, Identity, and Diversity because the family offers a rich tapestry of images for exploring the African American past and present.